bkager/Tiny-node-cookbook/informational-whats-in-node-basics-section.md

 Libuv (pronounced "lib-you-vee") is a library that makes asynchronous I/O operations possible in Node.
 Its main function in Node is to provide the event loop.
 It's written in C.

 If you don't understand the event loop in JavaScript, you should learn it before getting too deep into Node, because asynchronicity is very important for Node applications.
 This book assumes you have some familiarity with asynchronous JavaScript and how the event loop schedules operations.
+You don't need to understand what Libuv is doing under the hood to make the event loop operate, though.

 ### Other dependencies